SuperFly poster

 The inciting incident occurs at 13 minutes when Priest is attacked outside a nightclub by armed assailants from a rival gang (Snow Patrol).
 The violence brings the reality of his mortality crashing down, making him realize he needs to get out before he's killed..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Priest makes the active choice to go directly to the Mexican cartel supplier Gonzalez, bypassing the middleman, to negotiate the big deal that will fund his exit.
+This illustrates the protagonist's commitment to Priest makes the active choice to go directly to the Mexican cartel supplier Gonzalez, bypassing the middleman, to negotiate the big deal that will fund his exit.
 This bold move commits him to a dangerous new level of the game., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat False defeat: Priest discovers that corrupt Detective Mason and his partner are not just on the take - they're working directly for Gonzalez and control the entire operation.
 Priest realizes he's not in control; he's trapped in a web bigger than he understood.
 Stakes raise dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 80 minutes (75% through) represents the emotional nadir.
 Here, Eddie is killed in the escalating violence, shot down in the streets.
 Priest loses his best friend and partner.
 The "whiff of death" is literal - this is what staying in the game costs.
-Priest is devastated and alone., indicates the protagonist at their lowest point.
+Priest is devastated and alone., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 79% of the runtime.
 Priest realizes he has leverage: evidence of Mason's corruption and the cartel's operations.
 He synthesizes his street smarts with strategic thinking, formulating a plan to expose everyone and force his way out.
 He chooses to fight., demonstrating the transformation achieved throughout the journey.